llvm-doe-org/llvm-project/llvm/docs/TestingGuide.rst

   and removes any other whitespace that is now adjacent to that space.
 A continuation can be continued in the same manner.
 A continuation containing only whitespace after its ``:`` is an error.
+- **Empty string substitution**: The directive treats the predefined substitution ``%~`` as non-whitespace even though it ultimately expands to the empty string.
+Thus, ``%~`` can be placed before leading whitespace or after trailing whitespace in the value to prevent them from being trimmed.
+It can also be placed after ``\`` so that ``\`` becomes the last character in the value instead of specifying a line continuation.

 **Function substitutions:**